0xCAF2/calciumpy/README.md

 # calciumpy

-A Calcium language interpreter on Python
+Run JSON like code in Python.

 [Docs](https://docs.0xcaf2.app/calciumpy/)

-## What is Calcium language?
+## About Calcium language

 Calcium is a programming language that takes a JSON array as input.
-It is interoperable with the Python language, allowing you to utilize Python's standard libraries and more.
+*calciumpy* is interoperable with the Python language, allowing you to utilize Python's standard libraries and more.
-Calcium is primarily designed as a subset of Python.
+It is primarily designed as a subset of Python.

 ## How to create the interpreter and run code